mcode/rems-admin/DockerProdSetupGuideForMacOS.md

 ```bash
    porter install --allow-docker-host-access --reference codexrems/fullstack_drls_rems:v0.0.1
 ```
-Note, the project will keep running in the background when you "ctrl + c" out of process.
+Note: The project will keep running in the background when you "ctrl + c" out of the above process.
 To stop running all together, use the uninstall command below

-#### Stop Running Porter
+#### Stop Running Porter application and Uninstall
 ```bash
     porter uninstall --allow-docker-host-access --reference codexrems/fullstack_drls_rems:v0.0.1 # Stops and removes application servers